NathanJepson/WDAC-Framework/README.md

 The other reason I created this module is so I could more easily track what policies have been deployed on which devices (since the CiTool is currently only available on Windows 11 devices).
 I also needed a way to track which devices have received their initial restart, if deployed policies are signed policies.
 (When deploying a signed policy, you will need to restart the device initially rather than using the refresh tool.)

+And finally, it is mildly annoying that whenever you use the `Merge-CIPolicy` cmdlet from ConfigCI, that it appends an "_0" or a "_1" to all your rules.
+I've created a cmdlet which gets rid of the extraneous underscore + digits from rule IDs whenever there aren't collisions: `Update-WDACRuleIDs`

 Microsoft maintains a project called the ["WDAC Wizard"](https://github.com/MicrosoftDocs/WDAC-Toolkit) which can be used to create and modify WDAC policies, but it doesn't have the automation that I would like, especially when I urgently need to block or allow something quickly.

 ## Known Issues
 - There is currently an issue with using `Merge-TrustedWDACRules` in certain scenarios (including when merging FilePublisher rules).
 The error is:
 `System.Management.Automation.RuntimeException: Cannot bind parameter 'Rules'.
 Cannot convert value "Microsoft.SecureBoot.UserConfig.Rule" to type "Microsoft.SecureBoot.UserConfig.Rule".
 Error: "Cannot convert hashtable to an object of the following type: Microsoft.SecureBoot.UserConfig.Rule.
 Hashtable-to-Object conversion is not supported in constrained language mode, restricted language mode or a Data section.`
-There is a workaround if you import the WDAC-Framework module into a trusted PowerShell script and run the Merge-TrustedWDACRules cmdlet in the same script.
+There is a workaround if you import the WDAC-Framework module into a trusted PowerShell script and run the `Merge-TrustedWDACRules` cmdlet in the same script.
 (Rather than in the PowerShell console.)
 If you can find a way to fix this, let me know.
 Note: You have to invoke the workaround script with `pwsh` rather than using dot-slash `.\` to run it.

 - Additionally, I haven't yet implemented a way to successfully implement custom comments for file-publisher rules.